ddterm/gnome-shell-extension-ddterm/docs/Debug.md

 >
 >     ninja -C build-dir nested-wayland-shell
 >
-> The correct `--pack` argument will be automatically set by the build system.
+> The correct `--bundle` argument will be automatically set by the build system.

 [build ddterm from source]: /docs/Build.md